ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ~~~~
 {: #combination title="Example Combination"}

-# Two Types of Environments
+# Two Types of Environments of an Attester

 An Attester consists of at least one Attesting Environment and at least one
 Target Environment.
 In some implementations, the Attesting and Target Environments